MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

     _Results of executing a cell_

 1. The three buttons in the lower-right corner of each cell allow you to add an executable cell, add a documentation cell, and delete the current cell, in that order.
-Click the third button in the cell that was added when you executed the code in the previous cell to delete it.
+Click the third button in the cell that was added when you executed the code in the previous cell to delete it, and confirm the deletion when prompted to do so.

 	![Deleting the newly added cell](Images/ex1-delete-executable-cell.png)